Caroleq/caroleq.github.io/_posts/2024-09-02-Minimalistic-Magnetic-Loop-Antenna.md

 Problem 1 was solved by adjusting the diameter of the bottom cap (printed to solve problem 2) so that it precisely fit into the Christmas tree slot.
 This reduced the issue, but the antenna still swayed a little bit.
 In the end the mast was not ideally straight, but the lean was so small (a few degrees) that I decided to accept that.

+Note: It is important to mount the loop as close to the axis of the mast as possible.
+If the mounting points of the loop are further away from the mast axis, the whole construction will be less stable and is likely to sway or fall.

 **Mounting the loop on the mast**
 After addressing above problems I wanted to mount the loop on the mast.
 I drilled holes just above the horizontal end of the tee connector and at the height of the lowest point of the antenna loop.
 I threaded strings through the holes.
 Then I hung the loop on the horizontally oriented end of tee connector and tied the loop to the mast with these strings.